Promo codes

 Is the Crystal Blue surface really more durable?

 Yes.
 The Crystal Blue Endurance Surface uses Blue Crystal media mechanically interlocked into the face rather than applied as a peel-ply layer that wears away.
-Early on-court reports frame the benefit as more consistent bite and longer useful texture.
-Long-term independent data is still developing.
+Our early sessions frame the benefit as more consistent bite and longer useful texture.
+Long-term data in our rotation is still developing.

 What's the best handle length for the J2CR Crystal Blue?